Dark-Gran/Farstar-Exodus/README.md

 I had been using Flash since I was 10 years old, so I had decided to stick with it for my first big coding project, as I was already familiar with Actionscript.
 Adobe Air as a cross-platform runtime solution only made the decision easier.

-Between 2014 and 2019 I've treated the game as a part-time job, and so the game went through 3 major rewrites, as I was learning to code better (the first version was mostly procedural) and often wanted to add more features.
+Between 2014 and 2019 I had treated the game as a part-time job, and so the game went through 3 major rewrites, as I was learning to code better (the first version was mostly procedural) and often wanted to add more features.
 Function-wise I am rather proud of the final version, despite the fact it does contain one or two bugs, however the game mechanics themselves were barely tested.
 This was made clear to me in mere days after the game's release, which was in April 2020.
 I have been lucky enough to find some testers to give me a very valuable feedback on the game, after which I have decided to pull the plug on the server.